 Liaison Committee on Medical Education (LCME)

 Students play an essential role in the self-study process.
-As required by the LCME, a separate student committee, composed only of medical students, created and distributed a detailed questionnaire, and presented their findings in an independent report to the LCME.
-Students met with the LCME Accreditation Survey Team during their January visit to OHSU, and the Team noted the “quality and candor of the student self-study report.”
+As required by the LCME, a student committee composed only of medical students, will create and distribute a detailed questionnaire and present their findings in an independent report to the LCME.